sourcegraph/customer-training/trainings/sourcegraph-102/lms.md

 ## Unit 1: Searching branches and revisions

-After completing this unit, you'll be able to: search non-default branches and tags of your repos.
+After completing this unit, customers will be able to: search non-default branches and tags of your repos.

 ### Intro